malathilatha/ShikshaLokam/README.md

 3. Click **"Start AI Model"**.
     - *Note: On the first run, it will download the ~900MB model.
 This will be cached automatically.*
     - *Subsequent runs will load instantly and works 100% offline.*

+## Example Use Cases

+"How do I explain fractions to Grade 3 students who aren't getting it?"
+"My class is distracted.
+Suggest a quick re-engagement activity."
+"Explain photosynthesis in simple Hindi for rural children."
+"What's a better way to teach multiplication tables without rote learning?"